| The Kurds In the first three months of this year, more than 2,900 people from Iraq and Turkey sought political asylum

 a threat.
 On the ground, in the Kurdish safe haven established at the end of the Gulf war, most of the territory is held by

 two rival, semi-autonomous groups: the Kurdish Democratic Party (KDP) and the Patriotic Union for Kurdistan (PUK).
-The

 Home Office recently changed its immigration practice, insisting that Kurds seeking asylum were not in immediate danger and